briandenicola/xlr8-e2eaisolutions/docs/01-aiready/ifs-ready-step3-foundations.md

 ### Essential Foundation Components

+> [!WARNING]
+> Skipping or bypassing the Azure Landing Zone components below can lead to significant security vulnerabilities, compliance gaps, and operational challenges that are costly and time-consuming to remediate later.

 The following ALZ components are **foundational** for IFS AI success:

 ✅ **Management Group hierarchy** with policy inheritance